gbgbgb8/upbrew/README.md

 ```
 Administrator privileges needed for some operations.
 Please enter your password:
 ```
 This is normal!
-UpBrew needs your password to:
+UpBrew needs your password for:
-- Move files to system folders
-- Update system-level packages
-- Clean up protected directories
+- Initial Homebrew operations
+- DNS cache flushing (only if needed)

+You might occasionally see a second password prompt if:
+- DNS resolution fails on first try
+- The DNS cache needs to be flushed
+- The system needs to restart the DNS resolver

-Your password is never stored or transmitted anywhere.
+Your password is never stored and is only used for system operations.

 ## 💫 Pro Tips